ten-protocol/go-ten/design/finality_protocol/sequencer_bootstrapping_strategy.md

 ##### The batch as the canonical unit

-In the scenario, from the point of view of the ObscuroVM, each batch is the equivalent to an Ethereum block.
+In the scenario, from the point of view of the TenVM, each batch is the equivalent to an Ethereum block.

 The rollups published to the L1 function more like logical checkpoints.